neet

 Organic Compounds Containing Nitrogen, Amines, and Cyanides and Isocyanides

-Diazonium salts: Preparation, chemical reactions and importance in synthetic organic chemistry.
+Diazonium salts: Importance in synthetic organic chemistry.

 UNIT XI: